LMFDB/lmfdb/StyleSheet.md

 - All titles, bread crumbs, captions, column headings should be left-aligned and use <a href="https://en.wikipedia.org/wiki/Letter_case#Sentence_case">sentence case</a> (only first word and proper nouns capitalized).
 - Bread crumbs should avoid repetition (so "Modular forms -> Hilbert", not "Modular forms -> Hilber modular forms").
 - Section headings should be `<h2>`.
-- All content under section headings should be slightly indented (use a table or `<p>` to achieve this)
+- All content under section headings should be slightly indented (use a table or `<p>` to achieve this).
+- Whenever possible pages should be layed out to avoid horizontal scrolling on displays that are 1280 pixels or wider.

 **Learn more about box**